redhat-cop/ee_utilities/roles/ee_builder/README.md

 3. If none of the above are set, a default will be used.

-   Downstream images from the redhat registery will be used if you provide a 'ee_base_registry_username' Otherwise it will default to the upstream images on quay.
-These are only used if no base is specificed.
+   Downstream images from the redhat registry will be used if you provide a 'ee_base_registry_username' Otherwise it will default to the upstream images on quay.
+These are only used if no base is specified.

     ```yaml
       upstream: